 FREE Wide Open Bluegrass Street Festival

-The bluegrass tide spills over into downtown Raleigh as more than 50 bands perform on three stages along Fayetteville Street.
-Performers include a broad mix of local, national, and international talent.
-The dance tent will feature clogging performances, participatory square dances, and late-night open dancing Friday and Saturday nights.
-On Saturday near the convention center, don’t miss the youth music stage - situated on the outdoor plaza at the Convention Center.
-Bands performing here are being selected by the IBMA Youth Council, with media sponsorship from KIX 102.9.
-Members of these groups will be mostly high school and college students.
-Booked so far are Flatt Lonesome, The Vickie Vaughn Band, Lonesome Meadow, and The Snyder Family.
-There will also be youth-oriented activities along Cabarrus Street just off the plaza.
+The bluegrass tide spills into downtown Raleigh as more than 90 bands perform on six stages along Fayetteville Street.
+Performers include local, national, and international talent.
+The dance tent features clogging performances, participatory square dances, and late-night open dancing Friday and Saturday nights.
+Near the convention center, don’t miss the youth music stage - situated on the outdoor plaza at the Convention Center.
+Bands performing here selected by the IBMA Youth Council, Also on the Convention Center Plaza, snap and share a photo at the Banjostand, created by artist Bland Hoke out of recycled banjo parts.
 See the Live Performance Schedule here.

 North Carolina Whole Hog Barbecue State Championship

-The North Carolina Pork Council and the farm families that make up our state’s pork industry are proud to host this year's North Carolina Whole Hog Barbecue State Championship in the heart of the Wide Open Bluegrass festival in downtown Raleigh and sponsored by IBMA media partner, WTVD.
-The championship is the culmination of the annual state whole hog qualifying series that includes 15 to 20 local barbecue competitions conducted as part of community events in Tar Heel cities and towns throughout the spring and fall.
-At this year's state championship, the cooked barbecue will be collected after judging, chopped and sold to the general public by the Interfaith Food Shuttle.
-Proceeds from the sale of the barbecue will go to support the Interfaith Food Shuttle and the IBMA Foundation.
+The North Carolina Pork Council and the farm families that make up our state’s pork industry are proud to host this year's Whole Hog Barbecue Championship in the heart of the Wide Open Bluegrass festival in downtown Raleigh.
+The championship is the culmination of the annual Whole Hog Barbecue Series that includes 15 to 20 local barbecue competitions conducted as part of community events in Tar Heel cities and towns throughout the spring and fall.
+At this year's championship, the cooked barbecue will be collected after judging, chopped and sold to the general public by the Inter-Faith Food Shuttle.
+Proceeds from the sale of the barbecue will go to support the Inter-Faith Food Shuttle.
 Spectators will be able to watch the judging process in the parking area in front of the Duke Energy Center for the Performing Arts.
-Authentic North Carolina pork barbecue will be sold on a first-come, first-served basis at the Interfaith Food Shuttle tent located on Fayetteville Street between Davie and Martin in front of ABC11 studio.
+Authentic North Carolina pork barbecue will be sold on a first-come, first-served basis at the Inter-Faith Food Shuttle tent located on Cabarrus Street next to the Raleigh Convention Center (between Salisbury & McDowell streets).

 WOB Art Market Presented by Artsplosure; Got to Be NC Area; NC Craft Beers, and more!

 What is a Raleigh street festival without art?
-The WOB Art Market is an intimate showcase designed to recognize North Carolina’s talented and enthusiastic arts community and feature unique artisans from across the United States.
+The WOB Art Market is an intimate, juried showcase designed to recognize North Carolina’s talented and enthusiastic arts community and feature unique artisans from across the United States.
+Applications will be available in June; application deadline will be July 20.

 Under the “Got To Be NC” banner, The North Carolina Department of Agriculture is sponsoring an area where vendors will be offering food items from throughout NC for tasting and purchase.
 And if you’re thirsty after sampling the regional cuisine, check out the craft beer tent for a sampling of local and regional brews and wines.